sharm588/SAV-Simulator/README.md

 6.)
 Set environment variable for resources folder to RESOURCES_FOLDER when running using "Application"

-    1. When running Application, click the box in the top right hand corner with the file's name
+    1. Click the box in the top right hand corner with the file's name (should be "Application")
     2. Click "Edit Configurations..."
     3. In the Enironment Variables section under Configuration, type "RESOURCES_FOLDER=" followed by the path for the resources folder